LOCAL STAGING OF NASOPHARYNGEAL CARCINOMAS

 When the tumor surpasses the pharyngobasilar fascia, itinvades the parapharyngeal space; according to Hoe, this occursin 65% of nasopharyngeal carcinomas(14,25).Sham and Choy have found 85% involvement of thisregion(26).
 From the parapharyngeal space, thetumor may extend superiorly, anteriorly, laterally orposteriorly.

 The superior extension of the nasopharyngeal carcinoma is the most frequent route of direct dissemination (48%)(19,25).
 Intracranial extension may occur by direct destruction of the skull base or by extension towards the sinus cavernosum via the foramen lacerum or foramen ovale.
 The superior extension of the tumor is visualized as an infiltration of sphenoid sinus with opacification or presence of fluid and bone destruction.
-Most usually, areas of bone destruction in the skull base are the clivus, the foramen lacerum and the middle cranial fossa, around the sphenoid sinus floor and foramen jugularis (
+Most usually, areas of bone destruction in the skull base are the clivus, the foramen lacerum and the middle cranial fossa, around the sphenoid sinus floor and foramen jugularis (Figure 6).

 REFERENCES